Your facility passes the inspection. First time.

 | FAT → SAT | ||||

 C2Improve writes FAT and SAT protocols that are directly traceable to the FDS and DS.
-This means FAT evidence is IQ/OQ evidence — tested once, not twice.
+This means FAT evidence is IQ/OQ evidence and tested once, not twice.
 For a typical equipment qualification, this saves 4–8 weeks of repeat testing and documentation.